 As mentioned above, the donation of eggs is the most appropriate Treatment for women who would like to become mothers.
 In order to obtain more information about this topic, we recommend you to enter the following post: Donor-Egg IVF Procedure for Recipients – Protocol & Cost

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

 Lippe B 1991 Turner syndrome.
 Endocrinology and Metabolism Clinics of North America 20, 121–152.

-FAQs from users: 'Can women with Turner syndrome get pregnant naturally?', 'Can an advanced age cause the Turner syndrome?', 'How is Turner syndrome diagnosed?' and 'What is the prevalence of Turner syndrome in the population?'.
+FAQs from users: 'Is Turner syndrome hereditary?', 'Can women with Turner syndrome get pregnant naturally?', 'Can an advanced age cause the Turner syndrome?', 'How is Turner syndrome diagnosed?' and 'What is the prevalence of Turner syndrome in the population?'.